agnusmaximus/FBRegex/readme.txt

-For a working example, check out: http://fbregex.meteor.com
+!For a working example, check out: http://fbregex.meteor.com